HOW TO DRINK FROM A FIRE-HOSE WITHOUT DROWNING

 - If there are both TT and T or both T and ? (or both F and FF on an "EXCEPT" question), re-read the stem and the each answer as a single unit.
 Try to utilize biological or physiological mechanisms or equations in your analysis.
 Don't change a T into a TT, or a "?" into a T, or an F into an FF unless you can write the supporting evidence on your exam page.
 That rule will allow you to change answers when you need to and minimize answer changing for the wrong reasons.

 If you don't have a good reason to change an answer, the first answer will most likely be correct.
 Your first answer choice is usually based (often subconsciously) on fundamentals – that's good.
-If you start thinking too much about the question, you're likely to mislead yourself by getting sidetracked into unlikely logic paths with more assumptions and tortuous reasoning.
+If you start over-thinking a question, you're likely to mislead yourself by getting sidetracked into unlikely logic paths with more assumptions and tortuous reasoning.
 These are the same ones that take up a lot of time and make the answer less likely to be true.
 So:

 - If you can write out the reason to change your answer, do so.
 This should take care of those times that you really recognized an error in your logic or in an equation, or a later question gave you some information you had forgotten.